 Get ABC1 25-45 multi-taskers in the UK

-WHO – an attitudinal expression/ insight into current behaviour (this part may not always be required)
+WHO – an attitudinal expression/ insight into current behavior (this part may not always be required)

-Who are looking for a convenient way to snack in a healthier way without compromising on taste
+Who are looking for a convenient way to snack more healthily without compromising on taste

-TO - the belief or behaviour we want to re-frame
+TO - the belief or behavior we want to re-frame

 To discover and try our innovative new healthy snack that gives them the perfect way to snack on the go

-BY - a short summary of how the campaign Big Idea provides an opportunity to reframe behaviour, encouraging the target audience to act/ respond differently
+BY - a summary of how the campaign Big Idea provides an opportunity to reframe behavior, encouraging the target audience to act/ respond differently

 By showing them that our innovative new health snack is as tasty is traditional snacks but is lower in sugar, fat and saturates